AptarGroup (NYSE:ATR) Issues Q1 2021 After-Hours Earnings Guidance

 AptarGroup (NYSE:ATR) issued an update on its first quarter 2021

-ATR has been the subject of several recent research reports.
-Wells Fargo & Company lifted their price objective on AptarGroup from $135.00 to $165.00 and gave the company an overweight rating in a research note on Monday, January 11th.
-Morgan Stanley upped their target price on shares of AptarGroup from $122.00 to $140.00 and gave the stock an equal weight rating in a research note on Tuesday, January 12th.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of AptarGroup from $127.00 to $152.00 and gave the stock a buy rating in a research note on Wednesday, January 20th.
-Three investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-AptarGroup presently has a consensus rating of Buy and a consensus target price of $136.67.
+ATR has been the topic of several research reports.
+Morgan Stanley increased their target price on AptarGroup from $122.00 to $140.00 and gave the stock an equal weight rating in a research note on Tuesday, January 12th.
+Deutsche Bank Aktiengesellschaft increased their target price on AptarGroup from $127.00 to $152.00 and gave the stock a buy rating in a research note on Wednesday, January 20th.
+Finally, Wells Fargo & Company increased their price target on AptarGroup from $135.00 to $165.00 and gave the company an overweight rating in a research report on Monday, January 11th.
+Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+The stock presently has an average rating of Buy and an average target price of $136.67.

-In related news, insider Marc Prieur sold 4,026 shares of the firm’s stock in a transaction that occurred on Wednesday, December 9th.
-The stock was sold at an average price of $129.03, for a total transaction of $519,474.78.
-Following the transaction, the insider now owns 13,927 shares in the company, valued at approximately $1,797,000.81.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-1.70% of the stock is currently owned by insiders.
+In other AptarGroup news, insider Marc Prieur sold 4,026 shares of the stock in a transaction dated Wednesday, December 9th.
+The stock was sold at an average price of $129.03, for a total value of $519,474.78.
+Following the sale, the insider now owns 13,927 shares of the company’s stock, valued at approximately $1,797,000.81.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+1.70% of the stock is owned by company insiders.

 AptarGroup Company Profile